 Frequently Asked Questions

-What types of jobs can people completing child care courses normally pursue?
+What types of jobs do people completing child care courses normally pursue?

-Holding a qualification in early childhood education and care is the minimum standard to work in many types of child care services in Australia.
+Holding a qualification in early childhood education and care is the minimum standard to work in most early childhood education centres, throughout Australia.

 You can typically apply for the following child care jobs: